petelaud/ratesci/README.md

 value are provided in each case.
 Omission of the skewness correction is also allowed, resulting in the often-recommended ‘Miettinen-Nurminen’ asymptotic score methods for RD, RR and OR, and the Wilson Score method for p, all of which can have inferior one-sided coverage.
-The hypothesis test for binomial RD or RR when the skewness correction is omitted corresponds to the Farrington-Manning test.

 The stratified (fixed effects) version without skewness correction produces a hypothesis test which is equivalent to the Cochran-Mantel-Haenszel (CMH) test, when MH weighting is used for RD or RR, or IVS weighting for OR, and the corresponding confidence intervals are guaranteed to be coherent with the test.
-In the single-stratum case, the hypothesis tests are equivalent to a Chi-squared test, and for paired proportions, a McNemar test (in both cases with extension to null hypotheses for equivalence/non-inferiority tests).
+In the single-stratum case, the hypothesis tests are equivalent to an Egon Pearson ‘N-1’ Chi-squared test.
+The same equivalence holds when the skewness correction is included, if group sizes are equal.
+For paired proportions, the tests mirror an ‘N-1’ adjusted variant of the McNemar test.
+All such tests are expanded in scope to cater for null hypotheses for equivalence/non-inferiority tests, analogous to the Farrington-Manning test.

 For large (single-stratum) sample sizes, the ‘MOVER’ methods (`moverci()`) improve on traditional approximate methods with respect to